 A draft must successfully pass a WG letter ballot before it can be forwarded to the 802 EC for approval for Sponsor Group voting (see section 7.2 in [rules3].
 All letter ballots shall be conducted by electronic balloting.
 The policies and procedures governing WG letter ballots, comment resolution and confirmation letter ballots are contained in the 802 LMSC Policies and Procedures (see section 7.0 in [rules3]).

-Draft standards and amendments are posted to the IEEE 802.11 WG website in the members’ area.
+Draft standards and amendments are posted to the 802.11 WG website in the members’ area.

 The following additional requirements are imposed within 802.11 WG.